nex3/nex3.github.io/drafts/a-sociable-web.md

 And I do think culture is the deciding factor for nourishing performance without letting it become toxic.
 For sure, there are technological aspects as well:
-Webmentions are crucial for allowing an author to actually *see* reposts, and h-entry makes it far easier to create a repost *and* adds a lot of ezpressive power to Webmentions.
+Webmentions are crucial for allowing an author to actually *see* reposts, and h-entry makes it far easier to create a repost *and* adds a lot of expressive power to Webmentions.
 But none of that matters if we don't establish a culture where we tell people when we appreciate their posts and share them if we think our friends will appreciate them as well.